panda-lsy/More-bows/README.md

 ### Building:

 The buildscript for this mod uses a fairly standard Gradle 7.x + ForgeGradle 5.1.x combination.
-A Java 8 JDK is required.
+A Java 11 JDK and a Java 8 JDK is required to build the mod.

 ### Licence: